tdh424/pmph-e2025-pub/README.md

 # Programming Massively Parallel Hardware (PMPH), Block 1, 2025

-### We are grateful to Nvidia for awarding us a teaching grant (for the PMPH and DPP courses) that consists of two A100 GPUs.
+### We are grateful to Nvidia for awarding a teaching grant (for the PMPH and DPP courses) that consists of two A100 GPUs.
 These are now accessible on the Hendrix GPU cluster.

 ## Course Structure